-The router's LEDs and the Wireless On/Off button are located on the front panel (View from left to right).
+The router's LEDs are located on the front panel (View from left to right).

-Name Status Indication (1) Off Power is off.
-(Power) On Power is on.
-Off The Wireless function is disabled.
-(WLAN) Flashing The Wireless function is enabled.
+Name Status Indication Off Power is off.
+(Power) On The router has finished booting.
+Flash The router is booting or upgrading.
+(AAII AAI) Off The Wireless function is disabled.
+On The Wireless function is enabled.
 Off There is no device linked to the corresponding port.
-(LAN 4-1), On There is a device linked to the corresponding port but there is no activity.
-(WAN) Flashing There is an active device linked to the corresponding port.
-Slow Flash A wireless device is connecting to the network by WPS function.
+LAN 4-1) On There is a device linked to the corresponding port. © (WAN) Off There is no device linked to the WAN port.
+Orange A device is connected to the WAN port, but there is no activity.
+Green A device is connected to the WAN port, and is active.
+(WPS) Slow Flash A wireless device is connecting to the network by WPS function.
 This process will last in the first 2 minutes.
-(WPS) On A wireless device has been successfully added to the network by WPS function.
+On A wireless device has been successfully added to the network by WPS function.
 Quick Flash A wireless device failed to be added to the network by WPS function.